edit upload recent print

 Main » HomePage

 A project-oriented workshop exploring programming techniques for digital art and literature.
 Lectures will address aesthetic, conceptual, and technical concerns arising at the intersection of software design and artistic practice.
-Assignments will focus on a range of digital media, beginning with text, and continuing on to sound, image, video, 3D, and installation.
+Assignments and projects will focus primarily on textual media, but will also address sound, image, video, 3D, and installation.

 Public presentation of final projects will take place